 The SEC was established in 1968 to administer the Protestant Block Grant Scheme agreed with the Department of Education when the free capitation scheme was introduced for secondary education.
-SEC scheme The is administered with accordance the terms of Memorandum of Understanding with the Department of Education.
+SEC scheme is administered accordance with the terms Memorandum of Understanding with the Department of Education.